iamraP/P300ClassifierComparison/README.md

-# Masterthesis
-Python Code used for the thesis "Improving classification of the P300 component in a tactile brain-computer interface for a patient with ALS"
-#### This repository contains all python code used to manipulate and classify the data of the masterthesis project.

 ## Sessionwise_mne.ipynb :
 was used to transform the recorded data stored in .dat files into mne.Raws for further processing in python.